How to look for records of... Colonies and dependencies from 1782

 For most topics on imperial and colonial history, you will need to come to our reading rooms to view original documents.
 However, there are significant collections available online:

 - For online collections and finding aids for the period before 1782, see our guide to American and West Indian colonies before 1782.

 - Cabinet papers online: records of Cabinet meetings and papers, which include material on colonies and dominions.
 These can be downloaded from our website free of charge.

 - Foreign Office records on the Adam Matthew website, including Empire Online, Apartheid South Africa 1948-1980, Colonial America and others.
 These services are available by subscription only, but can be consulted free of charge in our reading rooms.

-- A few Colonial Office series can be downloaded free from out website as digital microfilm records.
+- A few Colonial Office series can be downloaded free from our website as digital microfilm records.

 4. Key Colonial Office and Dominions Office record types

 The records of the Colonial Office (CO) and Dominions Office (DO) are the primary sources of information on the colonial period.
-These departments changed names and responsibilities over time but other departments, such as Overseas Development (OD), may also contain useful material for the twentieth century.
+These departments changed names and responsibilities over time but other departments, such as Overseas Development (OD), may also contain useful material for the 20th century.